Martha Bulloch Roosevelt: Death

 Mittie Roosevelt died of typhoid fever in the early morning of February 14, 1884, aged 48.
 On the afternoon of the same day and in the same house, Theodore's first wife, Alice Lee Roosevelt, unexpectedly died of Bright's disease.
+Alice Lee Roosevelt and Mittie shared a joint funeral.
 Alice Roosevelt Longworth, Mittie's granddaughter, had been born two days earlier.
-Mittie is buried at Green-Wood Cemetery located in Brooklyn, New York.
+Mittie is buried at Green-Wood Cemetery in Brooklyn, New York.

 Mittie described in her son's autobiography

 In his autobiography published in 1913, her elder son Theodore described his mother with these words: "My mother, Martha Bulloch, was a sweet, gracious, beautiful Southern woman, a delightful companion and beloved by everybody.
 She was entirely 'unreconstructed' [i.e., sympathetic to the Southern Confederate cause] to the day of her death."